 Pushing past him, Leslie ran through the ankle-deep mire,

 still wearing her baby-blue party dress.
 Joe stalked the tiny footprints by the light of the full moon.
-Before reaching the surrounding chain-link fence, flat ground around the apartment sloped suddenly downward.
+Before reaching the surrounding chain-link fence, the flat ground around the apartment sloped suddenly downward.
 There they found Billy, foot caught beneath the wire.
 After releasing his foot, Leslie hugged him to her breast.

 "Mommy," he said weakly.
 "I slid down the hill."

 Draping his coat around the boy, Joe helped them back up the slope.
-Returning to the warmth of Leslie's apartment, they got Billy out of his wet clothes, dried him off and warmed him up, and soon learning he was more frightened than hurt.
+Returning to the warmth of Leslie's apartment, they got Billy out of his wet clothes, dried him off and warmed him up, and soon learned he was more frightened than hurt.

 Leslie knelt beside his bed, holding his hand, and asked, "Why did you go outside?"